A Transform Method for Evolution PDEs on a Finite Interval: Conclusions

 We have illustrated the applicability of a {\em transform method} by solving several concrete boundary value problems.
 It appears that the method is both general and simple to implement.
 Indeed, the only mathematical tools used in this paper are the Fourier transform and Cauchy's theorem.

 An effort has been made to minimise technical considerations.
 In particular, the given initial and boundary conditions are assumed to be ``sufficiently smooth''.
-It is possible to work in a less restrictive functional class; for problems on the half line $x>0$ this is done in \cite{fsung2}, where general theorems are proven in appropriate Sobolev spaces.
+It is possible to work in a less restrictive function class; for problems on the half line $x>0$ this is done in \cite{fsung2}, where general theorems are proven in appropriate Sobolev spaces.

-The general result about \bvps on an interval is that $q(x,t)$ can be expressed as an {\em integral in the complex $k$-plane}, see equation (\ref{intrep1}).
+The general result about \bvps on an interval is that $q(x,t)$ can always be expressed as an {\em integral in the complex $k$-plane}, see equation (\ref{intrep1}).
 This integral involves the Fourier transform $\hat{q}_{0}(k)$ of the initial condition $q_{0}(x)$ and the $t$-transforms $\{\tilde{f}_{j},\tilde{g}_{j}\}$ of {\em all} boundary values $\{\partial_{x}^{j}q(0,t),\partial_{x}^{j}q(L,t)\}$.
 A subset of these boundary values can be prescribed as boundary conditions.
 Thus a subset $\tilde{f}_{p}$ and $\tilde{g}_{q}$, where $p$ takes $N$ values and $q$ takes $n-N$ values, can be computed immediately.
 The remaining $\tilde{f}_{j}$'s and $\tilde{g}_{j}$'s can be expressed through the solution of a system of $n$ algebraic equations obtained from the global relation and from the equations derived from the global relation by replacing $k$ with $\lambda_{j}(k), \;j=1,\ldots,n-1$.
 The relevant expressions involve the unknown function $\hat{q}(t,k)$ and the function $1/\Delta(k)$, where $\Delta(k)$ is the determinant of the associated system of $n$ algebraic equations.
-However, using the integral representation of $q(x,t)$ (equation (\ref{intrep1})) it can be shown that {\bf (i)}: If $\Delta(k)\neq 0$ in the domain $D$ defined by equation (\ref{Ddef}), then the contribution of the terms involving $\hat{q}(t,k)$ vanishes. {\bf (ii)}: If $\Delta(k)$ has zeros in $D^{+}$ (hence also in $D^{-}$), then the contours $\partial D^{+}$ and $\partial D^{-}$ must be deformed to pass above or below these zeros.
-For some \bvps\, it is convenient to rewrite the contribution of these zeros in terms of a sum of residues.
-In these particular cases there exists an alternative representation consisting only of an infinite series.
+However, using the integral representation of $q(x,t)$ (equation (\ref{intrep1})) it can be shown that {\bf (i)}: If $\Delta(k)\neq 0$ in the domain $D$ (defined by equation (\ref{Ddef})), then the contribution of the terms involving $\hat{q}(t,k)$ vanishes. {\bf (ii)}: If $\Delta(k)$ has zeros in $D^{+}$ (hence also in $D^{-}$), then the contours $\partial D^{+}$ and $\partial D^{-}$ must be indented to pass above or below these zeros.
+In these particular cases, as well as in general for the case of even order PDEs, there exists an alternative representation consisting only of an infinite series.
+The simplest way to obtain this representation is to evaluate (\ref{gr1n}) at the zeros of $\Delta(k)$.